National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 How many days are needed to visit Maramures?

-We recommend a minimum of 3–4 days to see the main attractions: The Merry Cemetery, 2–3 wooden churches, Valea Izei, and a crafts workshop.
-For a complete experience with hikes, authentic villages, and Sighetu Marmatiei, 5–7 days are ideal.
-Don't rush your visit — Maramures is best savored slowly.
+We recommend at least 3–4 days to see the main attractions: the Merry Cemetery, 2–3 wooden churches, Valea Izei, and a craft workshop.
+For a complete experience with hiking, authentic villages, and Sighetu Marmatiei, 5–7 days are ideal.
+Don't rush your visit — Maramures is to be savored slowly.

 Can I find accommodation in traditional guesthouses?